Smithay/smithay/README.md

 ## Anvil

-Like others, Smithay as a compositor library has its own sample compositor: anvil.
+Smithay as a compositor library has its own sample compositor: anvil.

 To get informations about it and how you can run it visit [anvil README](https://github.com/Smithay/smithay/blob/master/anvil/README.md)